-“Unstinting in energetic projection every step of the way” (Calgary Herald), violinist Danny Koo has appeared as chamber musician, soloist, and recitalist all around the world.
+Described as “unstinting in energetic projection every step of the way” (Calgary Herald), violinist Danny Koo has carved out a distinctive professional profile as a chamber musician, soloist, and recitalist in appearances throughout the world.

 Upcoming performances until December 2019 include recitals and concerts at Lotte Concert Hall (Seoul, Korea), Snape Maltings (UK), Mazzoleni Hall (Canada), Rockport (USA), Martha’s Vineyard (USA), Nova Scotia (Canada), Caribbean Islands (USA), ‘Pinkfong Classic’ Concert Tour (Korea/Abu Dhabi), Artist in Residence with String Theory (USA), San Francisco Conservatory (USA).